Levak/RoleKeeper/README.md

    missing members or invalid Discord IDs.
 If the command was already used and we just want to run the check with the same database, the attached file is optional;
- - `!start_cup cup [// CSV]`, same as `!check_cup` but actually imports the
+ - `!start_cup cup [maps_key] [// CSV]`, same as `!check_cup` but actually imports
-   captains and teams, and start assigning the roles.
+   the captains and teams, and start assigning the roles.
 Same as `!check_cup`, if there was already a CSV given to check, the attached CSV file is optional.
-Once `!start_cup` is used, the scratchpad is emptied;
+Once `!start_cup` is used, the scratchpad is emptied.
+If `maps_key` is given, use this one as the map pool key instead of the default one for the server;
  - `!stop_cup cup`, wipes out teams, captains and matches, then unregisters the cup from the database;
  - `!members`, will generate a CSV of all members in the Discord server;